kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 Based on Phase 1 results:
 - Introduce `SELinuxChangePolicy` field in PodSpec
   - We discovered that sharing volumes between privileged and unprivileged containers as described [here](#privileged-containers) is a valid use case.
-    We cannot mount *all* volumes with `-o context` and it must be an explicit opt-in using `SELinuxChangePolicy: UseMountOption`.
+    We cannot mount *all* volumes with `-o context` and it must be an explicit opt-in using `SELinuxChangePolicy: MountOption`.
   - Implement it as an alpha field + graduate it with SELinuxMount feature gate to beta + GA.
+  - Implement missing metrics in kube-state-metrics.

 ### Test Plan

 [x] I/we understand the owners of the involved components may require updates to